CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How to add image to canvas]: https://stackoverflow.com/a/69129828/9935654
 [How to crop canvas.toDataURL]: https://stackoverflow.com/a/69129574/9935654
 [Using HTML5/Canvas/JavaScript to take in-browser screenshots]: https://stackoverflow.com/q/4912092/9935654
+[Ways to see a list of all the tabs open in Chrome?]: https://superuser.com/q/290758/1093221
+[Displaying a custom animation at the click location on Windows 10 in response to an event]: https://superuser.com/a/1428517/1093221
+[Cutting the videos based on start and end time using ffmpeg]: https://stackoverflow.com/a/58059148/9935654
+[Add audio to video using FFmpeg]: https://superuser.com/a/590210/1093221
+[Python convert mp3 to wav with Pydub]: https://stackoverflow.com/a/32073824/9935654

 {{< /table/bootstrap-table >}}